great-expectations/great_expectations/docs/docusaurus/docs/core/customize_expectations/use_sql_to_define_a_custom_expectation.md

 import PrereqPreconfiguredDataContext from '../_core_components/prerequisites/_preconfigured_data_context.md';
 import PrereqPreconfiguredDataSourceAndAsset from '../_core_components/prerequisites/_data_source_and_asset_connected_to_data.md';

 Among the available Expectations, the `UnexpectedRowsExpectation` is designed to facilitate the execution of SQL or Spark-SQL queries as the core logic for an Expectation.
-By default, `UnexpectedRowsExpectation` consciders validation successful when no rows are returned by the provided SQL query.
+By default, `UnexpectedRowsExpectation` considers validation successful when no rows are returned by the provided SQL query.

 You customize an `UnexpectedRowsExpectation` in essentially the same manner as you would [define a custom Expectation](/core/customize_expectations/define_a_custom_expectation_class.md), by subclassing `UnexpectedRowsExpectation` and providing customized default attributes and text for Data Docs.
 However, there are some caveats around the `UnexpectedRowsExpectation`'s `unexpected_rows_query` attribute that deserve further detail.